 - Identify barriers to building relationships that limit community stakeholders from working together.

 - Obtain solutions to prevent working in silos, thus supporting families in a lactation ecosystem.

 Learn about breastfeeding peer support models and clinical practices to best educate, support, and manage the breastfeeding dyad.

 D1.
 “The Mourning Moms”

 This is a conversation with Nicole Riley, founder of The Mourning Moms.

 D2.
-“Building Bridges: Breastfeeding Peer Support in Community, Clinical, and Virtual Spaces”
+“Making Connections: Breastfeeding Peer Support in Community, Clinical, and Virtual Spaces”

 Breast/Chest/Body-feeding Peer Support can be provided in a variety of settings for desirable breastfeeding outcomes.
 When community partnerships are cultivated more families have access to breastfeeding education and support.
 Peer Counselors integrated into clinical maternity-care models improve breastfeeding rates.
 Additionally, when community partnerships are achieved other professionals are able to convey breastfeeding information and identify available resources.
 While COVID-19 pandemic has exacerbated many barriers to breastfeeding peer support, innovative and engaging virtual support options have created new opportunities to reach families to support breastfeeding.